AllenChen1997/condor_submit/README.md

 in "submit_multi.sub", change the name in Proxy_path

-in "", change the directory to yours(the exist one) in line:
+in "runAnalysis.sh", change the directory to yours(the exist one) in line:

 until xrdcp -f "$2" /eos/user/k/kuchen/condor_test/"$2"; do